merasugd/yt-playlist-downloader/README.md

 - Added video support.
 - Cleaned the code a little.
 - Added medium for quality. (only in `split_download_v2`)

+v1.0.8
+- Modified V2 Downloaders (Using ytdl-core to search formats)
+- New Cookie System.
+- Organized files.
+- No more support for V1 downloaders.
+More focused on V2 and an upcoming V3 downloader.
+- Added default output dir.
+(Means you can skip output dir or dont provide any)

 ## Pre-Releases
 v1.0.3-pre